ellisonleao/neovimfiles/README.md

 Welcome to my Neovim configuration!
 This project aims to show everyone what a Lua configuration for Neovim looks like.
 Feel free to open issues if you have suggestions or improvements.
 This is an ongoing project and I am constantly making changes and experimenting new things.
-Also if you enjoy live coding sessions, please check out my [twitch channel](https://twitch.tv/ellisonleao)

 # Install

 **Prerequisites**

-- Neovim 0.11+
+- Neovim 0.12+

 Steps: